-Click here to read MSAC's full strategic plan and learn more about implementation actions.
+Read MSAC's full strategic plan to learn more about implementation actions.

 Equity and Justice Statement

 The arts celebrate our state's diversity, connect our shared humanity, and transform individuals and communities.
 MSAC and its supporting collaborators are committed to advancing and modeling equity, diversity, accessibility, and inclusion in all aspects of our organizations and across communities of our state.